Topological Data Analysis in Air Traffic Management: the shape of big flight data sets: Conclusions

 This study has become a proof of concept of how TDA can become a powerful analytical technique to help overcome some of the limitations of existing research in the field of analyzing high-dimensional flight trajectory data for the identification of common traffic patterns in airports.
-In part, during the study, the following advantages of TDA were proposed:
+In particular, during the study, the following advantages of TDA were proposed:

-\begin{itemize} \item It can help overcome the problem of overfitting by identifying the underlying structure of the data in a manner that is more robust to noise and outliers. \item It can also help address the issue of limited data availability by allowing for the integration of different data sources and the extraction of meaningful insights from incomplete or noisy data.
-This can be a crucial tool for solving the problem of scalability by allowing the analysis of large and complex datasets using parallel computing techniques. \item It can try to solve the lack of standardization by providing a flexible and adaptable framework that can be applied to a wide range of data formats and types. \end{itemize}
+\begin{itemize} \item It can assist in identifying underlying structures and patterns within the data in a manner that is more robust to noise and outliers. \item It can also help address the issue of limited data availability by allowing for the integration of different data sources and the extraction of meaningful insights from incomplete or noisy data.
+This can be a crucial tool for solving the problem of scalability by allowing the analysis of large and complex datasets using parallel computing techniques. \item It can attempt to address the lack of standardization by offering a flexible and adaptable framework that is applicable to a diverse array of data formats and types. \end{itemize}

-To the best of our knowledge, although there have been some generic works outlining the possible application of TDA in aviation, no rigorous work has been performed by applying this method to a large amount of aircraft trajectory data in an attempt to anticipate and identify deviation and anomalies in aircraft space/time trajectories, infer patterns of behavior at different airports, and classify and characterize airports depending on the distribution of their daily flights via trajectory deviation and delay.
+To the best of our knowledge, apart from some purely introductory contributions \cite{maxdetection,maxtda}, this paper presents the first effective application of TDA to the aerospace field.
+In particular, no rigorous work had been performed by applying this method to a large amount of aircraft trajectory data in an attempt to anticipate and identify anomalies in aircraft space/time trajectories, infer patterns of behavior at different airports, and classify and characterize airports depending on the distribution of their daily flights via trajectory deviation and delay.
+This pioneering effort not only expands the scope of TDA but also lays the groundwork for future research in leveraging this method to enhance our understanding of aircraft dynamics, ultimately contributing to improved aviation safety and efficiency.

-In this study, we introduced the concepts of Topological Data Analysis (TDA), explored their application in the context of Air Traffic Management (ATM), and demonstrated the efficacy of TDA through an analysis of real-world data, specifically the Spanish network of airports, during the Summer Season of 2018.